andallthat.co.uk

 "I'm not asking you to, just go and get them and bring them here."

-Despite his protestations, Fred tells us that he made made Jenkins collect the pile of books from the cupboard where they have been locked away for months.
+Despite the protestations, Roberts was made to collect the pile of books from the cupboard where they had been locked away for months.

 "He carried them back like some sort of nuclear device."
-Fred chuckles "Carefully.
+Fred chuckled, "Carefully.
 At arms' length."

 "Oh really?
 Which ones can you read?"

-"By the end of the day," Fred says, "we'd read that book.
+"By the end of the day," Fred went on, "we'd read that book.
 The whole class.
 They'd finally got over their fear of words."

 0 Comments